 Effective cybersecurity solutions take a strong proactive and defensive approach against cyberattacks with a collection of modern technological tools and the experience of highly trained cybersecurity professionals.
 At BitLyft, we have a deep understanding of the ways CTI can work with an advanced SIEM to enhance the process of threat hunting.
 CTI gives you intelligence and accuracy through data warehousing (IPs, URLs, domains, and other contextual metadata information) and integrates into the SIEM, SOC, and SOAR components of our platform.

 Our managed cybersecurity services utilize the power of Securonix SIEM, the only SIEM that is fully integrated with the MITRE ATT&CK framework and UEBA capabilities.
-Automation through our Central Threat Intelligence platform to make the time between detection and immunization seconds.
+Security automation through our Central Threat Intelligence platform to make the time between detection and immunization seconds.
 CTI through BitLyft means we take action before threats happen.
 We utilize threat information from all users and clients on our platform (as well as outside sources) to validate the threat as real and useful.
 Our central threat intelligence stores this information in a data warehouse and through our AIR modules, automatically updates each client with proactive protection.
 This gives you the preemptive advantage against attackers through "herd" immunity rather than just reacting to threats once they've already attacked.

 When these tools are properly configured, organizations have the advantage of proactively addressing threats.
 Our experienced threat hunters work with the most up-to-date tools to rapidly find clues and stop an active attack before damage occurs.
 Cyber threat hunting is one of the most effective ways to protect your organization against sophisticated, low, and slow attacks breaching protected networks.
 It is a pivotal part of a comprehensive business cybersecurity system.